Back to Blog

 Choose Godel Terminal If:

-• Day trading or swing trading: You need real-time data and fast execution-focused tools
+• Day trading or swing trading: You need real-time data and execution-focused tools.

-• You need Level 2 depth: Nasdaq TotalView with full order book visibility
+• You need Level 2 depth: Nasdaq TotalView order-book visibility for US equities.

-• News-driven trading: You react to breaking news and need sub-100ms delivery
+• News-driven trading: You react to breaking news and want wire delivery.

-• Options trading: Full chains with real-time Greeks and analytics
+• Options trading: Real-time options chains and analytics.

-• Multi-asset coverage: You trade across equities, options, crypto, forex, and commodities
+• Multi-asset coverage: Equities, options, crypto, forex, and commodities in one place (see our global market data coverage guide).

-• Bloomberg-style workflow: You want command-line speed for data retrieval
+• Bloomberg-style workflow: You want a command line for rapid data retrieval.

 Choose Koyfin If:

-• Deep stock screening: You need 5,900+ filter criteria to find investment candidates
+• Deep stock screening: You want thousands of filter criteria to find investment candidates.

-• Earnings analysis: You systematically analyze transcripts across companies and quarters
+• Earnings analysis: You systematically analyse transcripts across companies and quarters.

-• Budget-conscious start: You need a free tier to get started before committing
+• Budget-conscious start: You want a free tier before committing to a paid plan.

-• Dashboard-first workflow: You prefer visual, customizable research workspaces
+• Dashboard-first workflow: You prefer visual, customisable research workspaces.

 Can You Use Both?

-Yes, and many serious investors do exactly this.
-The two platforms complement each other surprisingly well because they cover different parts of the investment process.
+Yes, and many serious investors do exactly that.
+The two platforms complement each other well because they cover different parts of the investment process.

-1. Screen (Koyfin): Use Koyfin's 5,900+ filters to identify potential investments based on valuation, growth metrics, and analyst estimates
+1. Screen (Koyfin): Use Koyfin's filters to identify potential investments based on valuation, growth, and analyst estimates.

-2. Research (Koyfin): Read earnings transcripts, analyze financial trends, and check Wall Street consensus on your candidates
+2. Research (Koyfin): Read earnings transcripts, analyse financial trends, and check Wall Street consensus on your candidates.

-4. Time Entry (Godel Terminal): Watch real-time price action, use technical indicators to find optimal entry points, monitor TAS for institutional order flow
+4. Time entry (Godel Terminal): Watch real-time price action, use charting to find technical setups, and monitor trade flow.

-5. Monitor (Godel Terminal): Set news alerts, track positions with real-time data, and use TOP for breaking headlines
+5. Monitor (Godel Terminal): Set news alerts, track positions with live data, and use the news feed for breaking headlines.

 Professional Hybrid Workflow Example

 A portfolio manager uses Koyfin to screen for mid-cap stocks trading below 15x forward earnings with accelerating revenue growth.
 She narrows the list to 5 candidates and reads their latest earnings transcripts on Koyfin.
-Then she switches to Godel Terminal, runs HDS on each ticker to check institutional positioning, sets up TAS to monitor trade flow, and waits for technical setups on the TradingView-powered charts to time her entries.
+Then she switches to Godel Terminal, checks institutional positioning and financials, watches trade flow via time and sales, and waits for technical setups on the TradingView-powered charts to time her entries.
 Koyfin found the ideas.
 Godel executed the trades.

 Final Verdict